http://www.edu.miami.edu

 TAL: Students enrolled in any certification program that has been approved by the Florida Department of Education must fulfill any and all additional requirements that are specified by the program approval.

 Students must pass a comprehensive written examination, portfolio (with an oral examination as a possible additional requirement), capstone course, project, thesis, or requirement specified by the program.
-When a thesis is chosen a maximum of 6 credit hours may be counted toward the total degree requirements, and an oral examination in defense of the thesis will be required.
+When a thesis is chosen a maximum of 6 additional credit hours must be counted toward the total degree requirements, and an oral examination in defense of the thesis will be required.
 The written comprehensive examination will cover the student’s program plan.
 The examination must be taken during or after the final semester in which the student is enrolled for coursework in the program.
 The project will be directed by the student’s advisor.

 All work towards the Master’s degree must be completed within six years of initial enrollment.